Saravanakumar2003/Portfolio/README.md

 3. **TypeScript:** A typed superset of JavaScript, enhancing code maintainability and catching errors during development.

-4. **Tailwind CSS:** A utility-first CSS framework for creating custom designs with minimal CSS code.

 ### Integrations

 1. **GitHub:** Integration with GitHub allows dynamic fetching and display of GitHub-related data, such as followers, following, total stars and contributions.